Brown University men's rowing

 The Brown University men's rowing team represents Brown University in men's intercollegiate rowing and is the oldest organized intercollegiate sport at the university.
-Since its revival in 1949, the Brown University rowing program has become one of the most successful collegiate rowing programs in the world, winning men's and women's national titles, as well as championship titles at the world-famous Henley Royal Regatta in London.
+Since its revival in 1949, the Brown University rowing program has become one of the most successful collegiate rowing programs in the world, winning men's and women's national titles, as well as championship titles at the world-famous Henley Royal Regatta in England.
 In addition, the program has produced 32 Olympic rowers.

 Brown rowing is characterized by its home course, the Seekonk River, and its historic rivalry with Yale and Harvard.
 The Brown rowing blade is half white (on bottom) and half brown (on the top).

 History

 The early years (1857–1886)

 Brown rowing was founded June 4, 1857, with the establishment of the University Boat Club, and consisted of a single six-oar shell, the Atalanta.
 According to the Encyclopedia Brunoniana, on September 11, 1857, the Brown Paper wrote: